 10 Tips for Balance Bike Riding

-Get your toddler around a bike at a young age.
+Introduce your toddler to a balance bike at a young age

 12-18 months is a great time to have a balance bike in your possession, even if it’s much too big for those little legs.
 Let it be in your house and available for them to check out at any time.